GSto/digital-garden/notes/eponymous laws.md

 > "Any organization that designs a system will produce a design whose structure is a copy of the organization's communication structure."

+## Cunningham's Law

+> "The best way to get an answer to a question on the internet is to say something wrong"

 ## Gall's Law

 > "A complex system that works is invariably found to have evolved from a simple system that worked.
 A complex system designed from scratch never works and cannot be patched up to make it work.
 You have to start over with a working simple system."